 I created this website using HTML5, CSS and Bootstrap.
 I made use of Adobe Dreamweaver as an IDE.

-I'm currently redesigning oshan.ca (a whale tour company in Cape Breton) to have a responsive design.
-I will update when it is completed.
+I recreated oshan.ca (a whale tour company in Cape Breton) from the ground up using HTML5, CSS and Bootstrap to have a responsive design.

 I created pawswithlaws.com using Adobe Muse for a Halifax based dog trainer.